-On February 7, 2002, Jane Doe I, Jane Doe II, Helene Petit, Martin Larsson, Leeshai Lemish and Roland Odar (hereinafter referred to as the "Liu Plaintiffs") filed suit against Defendant Liu for torts committed in violation of international and domestic law including the Torture Victim Protection Act (hereinafter referred to as the "TVPA"), 28 U.S.C. § 1350 note § 1 (2002).
-The Liu Plaintiffs allege this Court has jurisdiction over this action based on the Alien Tort Claims Act (hereinafter referred to as the "ATCA"), 28 U.S.C. §§ 1331, 1350 (2002).
+On February 7, 2002, Jane Doe I, Jane Doe II, Helene Petit, Martin Larsson, Leeshai Lemish and Roland Odar (hereinafter referred to as the "Liu Plaintiffs") filed suit against Defendant Liu for torts committed in violation of international and domestic law including the Torture Victim Protection Act (hereinafter referred to as the "TVPA"), 28 U.S.C. § 1350 note § 1 The Liu Plaintiffs allege this Court has jurisdiction over this action based on the Alien Tort Claims Act (hereinafter referred to as the "ATCA"), 28 U.S.C. §§ 1331, 1350 (2002).
 The Liu Plaintiffs also allege that Defendant Liu planned, instigated, ordered, authorized, or incited police and other security forces to commit the abuses suffered by the Liu Plaintiffs, and had command or superior responsibility over, controlled, or aided and abetted such forces in their commission of these abuses.
-Liu Compl. ¶ 2.
-Thus, Liu knew or reasonably should have known that Beijing police and other security forces were engaged in a pattern and practice of severe human rights abuses against Falun prevent and punish human rights violations committed by members of the police and other security forces under his authority.
+Liu Compl. $\P 2$.
+Thus, Liu knew or reasonably should have known that Beijing police and other security forces were engaged in a pattern and practice of severe human rights abuses against Falun Gong practitioners, and breached his duty, under both international and Chinese law, to investigate, prevent and punish human rights violations committed by members of the police and other security forces under his authority.
 Id. ¶¶ 33-34.

-The Liu Complaint alleges the following claims under the TVPA and/or the ATCA: (1) torture of Plaintiffs Jane Doe I and Jane Doe II particularly; (2) cruel, inhuman or degrading treatment; (3) arbitrary detention; (4) crimes against humanity; and (5) interference with freedom of religion and belief.
+The Liu Complaint alleges the following claims under the TVPA and/or the ATCA: (1) torture of Plaintiffs Jane Doe I and

+Jane Doe II particularly; (2) cruel, inhuman or degrading treatment; (3) arbitrary detention; (4) crimes against humanity; and (5) interference with freedom of religion and belief.
 Liu Compl. ¶¶ 39-72.
-Plaintiffs seek compensatory, punitive and exemplary damages, reasonable attorneys' fees and costs of suit, and other and further relief as the court may
+Plaintiffs seek compensatory, punitive and exemplary damages, reasonable attorneys' fees and costs of suit, and other and further relief as the court may deem just and proper.
+Id. ¶ 72.